 Good-Faith Resolution First: If an issue comes up, both parties agree to first attempt good-faith resolution by phone, text, or email.

 Mediation / Arbitration: If we can’t resolve the issue, both parties agree to mediation and, if still unresolved, binding arbitration in Harris County, Texas.
+Small claims exception: Either party may bring an eligible claim in small claims court instead of arbitration.
+The prevailing party may recover reasonable attorney’s fees and costs where allowed by law.

 Collections: Balances more than 30 days past due may be sent to collections, and the customer agrees to pay reasonable collection costs as allowed by law.